Hyylassx/Infinix-Hot-9-X655C-Tree/README.md

 Board: Infinix-X655C

 Base On: X655C-H6211ABKG-Q-OP-220314V315
-## ⚠️❗BEWARE, THIS IS STILL UNSTABLE, YOU MAY DAMAGE YOUR DEVICE.❗⚠️
 # Currently Fixing Decryption, The ADB is Working, The Problem Is Freaking Decryption
 # If You Want Trying The RECVOERY BUILD, My Github Action Workflow is below (⚠️AGAIN BE CAREFULL⚠️)
 # https://github.com/Hyylassx/x655c-recovery-build/releases